The Castle Curriculum

 This led to our Curriculum Intent having four key drivers at its core:

 - Reading for pleasure

-We aim for children to be aware of the impact of their own and others’ behaviour and choices for themselves, for wider-society and on the natural world.
+We aim for children to be aware of the impact that their own and others’ behaviour and choices have on themselves, on wider-society, and on the natural world.

-We want children to be able to make informed choices around activity (including screen-time), exercise, diet, and life-style, and to understand both the short as well as longer term impact of these choices.
+Our curriculum supports them to make informed choices around activity (including screen-time), exercise, diet, and life-style, and to understand both the short as well as longer term impact of these choices.

 Children will learn about climate change and how our individual and collective actions impact on the natural world.
 We ensure that this teaching is linked to service that enables pupils to feel positive about and hopeful for the difference human beings can make as custodians of our natural world.

 Equality and Diversity

 We aim for children to learn about equality and the concept of accepting and promoting people’s differences in all their forms.
 We strive to ensure that individuals are treated fairly.
 We also help children to understand that some people may need extra help to enable them to have the same opportunities, and that provision of this additional support is just and fair.